exakat/php-dictionary/dictionary/serverless.ini.rst

 Serverless computing is an execution model where a cloud provider allocates compute resources on demand, scaling to zero when idle.
 Developers deploy functions or entire applications without managing servers.

-PHP runs serverlessly via AWS Lambda (using Bref), Google Cloud Functions, Azure Functions, or Vercel.
+PHP runs serverlessly via AWS Lambda with Bref, Google Cloud Functions, Azure Functions, or Vercel.
 The ``bref`` package is the most common bridge, wrapping PHP applications for Lambda execution.

 `Documentation <https://en.wikipedia.org/wiki/Serverless_computing>`__